-The sample-draw detector's flow system consists of the INLET fitting, hydrophobic filter, charcoal filter, pump, flowmeter, bypass valve, status lights, pressure switch, flow block, and EXHAUST fitting (see Figure 1).
+The sample draw detector's flow system consists of the INLET fitting, hydrophobic filter, charcoal filter, pump, flowmeter, bypass valve, status lights, pressure switch, flow block, and EXHAUST fitting (see Figure 1).
 Figure 2 illustrates how the gas sample moves through the flow system.
+The sample flow to the sensors is controlled by a bypass valve so that the total flow is more than that indicated by the flowmeter.
+This reduces the time for the sample to reach the sample draw detector from the sampling area.

-Figure 2: Sample-Draw Detector Flow Diagram
+Figure 2: Sample Draw Detector Flow Diagram